Updated October 2013

 I've had two babies at under 28 weeks - is it really possible that my next baby will go to term?

 Having previous premature babies does raise your risk of having another premature birth.
-However, many women who have had premature babies in the past do go on to carry them to term with the appropriate treatment.
+However, with the right treatment, many women who have had premature babies in the past do go on to carry them to term.
+However for some women recurrent preterm birth cannot be prevented.

 Everyone's situation is different however.
 A major factor in assessing your risk this time around will be the reason for your previous premature birth.
-If there is a known reason, steps can be taken to mitigate against it this time around.
-For example, if it was cervical weakness your healthcare team may give you a cervical stitch, or if it was because you had twins your healthcare team will be able to give you the risks if this pregnancy is singleton.
+If there is a known reason, steps can be taken to try to delay it this time around.
+For example, if it was cervical weakness your healthcare team may give you a cervical stitch, or if it was because you had twins your healthcare team will be able to reassure you that the risk with singleton pregnancies is lower.

 No one can give you a definite answer either way, but after considering your personal health and other circumstances, your healthcare team will be able to select the right strategy for your situation, and explain the odds to you.